roberd13/tableau-dse6-demo/README.md

 ![](https://github.com/roberd13/DSE-Spark-with-Tableau/blob/master/images/Updated%20Data.png)

-## Now Lets See the Count of Each of the Movie Ratings Per Year
+## Now Lets See the Count of Movies grouped by Movie Ratings Per Year

 * Click on Sheet 1 Tab at the bottom
   * Convert Release Year (Videos By Actor) to Discrete